Process Guide

 Final Polishing Techniques

-• Use fresh, high-quality oxide suspensions
+• Use fresh oxide suspensions

-• Monitor polishing time to avoid over-polishing
+• Monitor polishing time to avoid over-polishing and relief

 • Clean sample thoroughly after polishing